-To ensure that the time for PiCPro in Windows and PiCPro for DOS match, you must add a line in your CONFIG.
+To ensure that the time for PiCPro in Windows and PiCPro for DOS match, on your DOS computer, you must add a line in your CONFIG.
 SYS file.
 The following example applies to a time zone setting of Central Standard Time with a six hour difference between UTC and local time and Central Daylight Savings time.